 - The market looks too risky now (remember, you can move money between funds in your 401[k] and IRA—so you could start out with bonds or money market accounts before dipping your toes into stocks later)

 - Everyone else is doing worse than me!

 - I’ll save for retirement once I get that big promotion

 - I need to provide for my children first

 - My [financial adviser or stockbroker] is taking care of everything!

 - By the time I’m old, the United States will have collapsed and we will all be bartering

 Next, you need to get serious about your finances to position yourself to start investing via tax-advantaged accounts now or in the not-too-distant future.
 This is easier said than done, but still much easier than starting at some undefined future point in time.

-The ideas presented here should not be taken as financial or investing advice.
+The ideas presented here should not be taken as financial, investing, tax, or legal advice.
 Richard Thripp is not a financial adviser.
 Reading an article written by a stranger on the Internet does not establish an advisory relationship nor fiduciary responsibility.